ec-jrc/GWB/docs/usage/index.rst

     Directory backup: not needed for processing
     - a set of backup parameter files is included here
     - temporarily store images here that you want to exclude from processing

+    Directory splitlump: empty, will contain the output of GWB_SPLITLUMP

 Usage Instructions Overview